rayvburn/hubero/hubero_bringup_gazebo_ros/README.md

 Package contains `.launch` files, `.pgm` maps and `.world` files for evaluation of exemplary scenarios.

-[Video presentation](https://vimeo.com/397552304) of the first revision of the framework.

 ## Prerequisites

 Before you try to run exemplary worlds, you need to setup Gazebo simulator with a required set of models (used in provided worlds).
 Visit [Gazebo setup wiki page](https://github.com/rayvburn/hubero/wiki/Gazebo-setup) and start with setup of `3DGems` model pack (this is required, rest may be optional depending on your system configuration).